Sunday, September 12, 2021

 Large Play Groups

 In the playtest environment for OD&D there also were often up to 20 players.
-Such large groups neither could bear a detailed system, or combat rounds would have taken forever.
+Such large groups could not bear a detailed system, or combat rounds would have taken forever.
 While combat was a large part of the game and game rules, realistic or detailed simulation of combat was not.

 For about six months the typical number of players in an adventure session in my basement was 18-22 persons packed in.
 That was when I asked Rob Kuntz to serve as my co-DM.
 Getting marching order was very important.
 Of course most activity was dungeon crawling, so actions were just done in order around the table.
 Be ready or lose your chance!
 Stick with the party or else something very nasty is likely to befall your character away from the group.
 The sessions were fun but somewhat chaotic, lacked most roleplay, and surely didn't allow for a lot of one-on-one time player and DM. #2471